 4. Less Harmful Chemicals

-As we already covered, there are a slew of materials and chemicals used in disposable diapers that some parents may not want nestled up against their babies’ bottoms.
+As we already covered, there is a slew of materials and chemicals used in disposable diapers that some parents may not want nestled up against their babies’ bottoms.
 Many of them have been linked to negative health outcomes such as endocrine disruption, obesity, and even cancer.

 Click any of the chemicals below (found in disposable diapers) to learn more about the side-effects: